therealnv6/depenject/README.md

 If you prefer to not use annotations and are not planning to use this for production, feel free to test it out and/or use it for your own projects.
 Other than that, it's just a simple library I made for fun.
-Not expecting people to actually use it. [flavor](https://github.com/GrowlyX/flavor) is a very goot alternative, which has been tested way more than depenject, and has been tested on several occasions by the author, [GrowlyX](https://github.com/GrowlyX)
+Not expecting people to actually use it. [flavor](https://github.com/GrowlyX/flavor) is a very good alternative, which has been tested way more than depenject, and has been tested on several occasions by the author, [GrowlyX](https://github.com/GrowlyX)

 # Usage